50 Reasons Why You Need an Employee Communications App (2023 Update)

 Reward and Benefits

 45. A communication app is great for building out your employee recognition program and makes it easy for leaders across your company to recognize their teams publicly.
+Our client Jodi Heard at Polyconcept did just that.

 46. One of the top posts on our clients’ apps is a link to the Self-Service portal—apps make it easy for employees to access their benefits, payroll, timekeeping apps, etc.